mudl0rd/mudl0rd/README.md

 #### Random code alchemist

 - ⚙️ C/C++/x86 ASM/GLSL
-- 🌍 **Makes random experimental code that has no real use anywhere, by anyone, at any time.**
+- 🌍 **Makes random experimental code with real use anywhere, by anyone, at any time.**